 A class for high school pianists who are interested in learning skills that are necessary in order to be a successful accompanist.
 Students will cover repertoire including art songs, Broadway selections, concert and operatic arias, choral music, and popular music.
 Skills covered in the class include sight-reading techniques, preparation of the score, improvisation, transposition, matters of style, and ensemble issues specific to singers.
 Students will have the opportunity to accompany professional singers as well as students.

-Woodwind Ensemble is open to all Precollege instrumentalists studying flute, oboe, clarinet, bassoon and French horn.
-This ensemble was created to give students an opportunity to experience playing in a woodwind section in addition to their orchestral experience.
-Repertoire has included Dvorak’s Serenade for Winds, Cello and Bass, wind serenades by Mozart and Beethoven, music for double woodwind quintet and various mixed woodwind ensemble repertoire.
+The MSM Precollege Woodwind Ensemble is open to all woodwind players – flute, oboe, clarinet, bassoon and French horn.
+The Woodwind Ensemble, varies in size from 5 to 15 players.
+This ensemble was created to give woodwind students an additional opportunity to experience playing woodwind chamber music in addition to their orchestral experience together.
+Repertoire has included Dvorak’s Serenade for Winds, Cello and Bass, wind serenades by Mozart and Beethoven, music for double woodwind quintet and various mixed woodwind ensemble repertoire including trios, quartets, quintets and large ensemble pieces.
 Past semesters have also included themed concerts such as a focus on operatic transcriptions for woodwind ensemble and 20th-century repertoire.
-Woodwind Ensemble presents several performances each semester.
+The MSM Precollege Woodwind Ensemble presents performances each semester.